Self-hosted Agent Configuration

 Tools

-tools: defines what the self-hosted runtime can expose.
-If you omit the tools: section, the agent gets all default-enabled tools.
-When you specify tools explicitly, it's a complete override — list everything you want.
+tools: defines what self-hosted Genie can expose.
+If you omit the tools: section, the agent gets all default-enabled tools from the registry.
+When you specify tools explicitly, it is a complete override — list every tool you want enabled.

 Tool Catalog